 - Support: Square provides 24/7 support via phone, live chat, and email.

 Bar POS hardware doesn’t need to get too complicated.
 Most bars can function with one to two terminals and a credit card processor.
 For bar owners, Square recommends buying its Windfall Stand Station hardware kit.

 This kit comes with a Windfall Stand for your iPad, a card reader than can accept swipe, dip, and contactless payments, a cash drawer, receipt printer, and kitchen printer for a total cost of $1,082.
 Note that iPads are sold separately.

 Square for Restaurants is cheaper than most bar POS systems.
-You can use the software on a single terminal for $60 per month.
-Every additional terminal will cost another $40 per month.
+Square for Restaurants offers a Free plan with zero monthly charges.
+The Plus plan is $60 per month per location +$40/month per added device.
+The Premium plan starts at $299.
 You also get generous credit card processing rates: 2.6% + $0.10 per swipe, dip, or contactless payment.
 Plus, you can use Square for Restaurants month-to-month and cancel at any time.

 Unlike Square, Toast makes POS systems directly for the food service industry, meaning its features are more aligned with the needs of servers and bartenders.
 Using Toast POS is more expensive than using Square, which is why we’d recommend it for midsize establishments or bars that are experiencing a growth period.
 If that’s you, here’s what Toast POS brings to the table (or bar).

 Toast POS Capabilities

 Toast can do most of what Square for Restaurants can do, including multi-location management and custom roles and permissions.
 Where you pay extra is for the following features: